gehelem/als/README.rst

 .. note::

   All below commands have to be used in your terminal of choice.
 In all of them, please replace ``ALS_HOME`` with the actual path of the folder in which you extracted the GitHub archive or cloned de ALS repo.
-See `Download`_ section for details
+See `Download and run from sources`_ section for details

 1. **Install a few system packages** :